Boat: Types

 Any one vessel may use more than one of these methods at different times or in combination.

-A number of large vessels are usually referred to as boats.
+Several large vessels are usually referred to as boats.
 Submarines are a prime example.
 Other types of large vessels which are traditionally called boats include Great Lakes freighters, riverboats, and ferryboats.
 Though large enough to carry their own boats and heavy cargo, these vessels are designed for operation on inland or protected coastal waters.

 Terminology

 The hull is the main, and in some cases only, structural component of a boat.
 It provides both capacity and buoyancy.
 The keel is a boat's "backbone", a lengthwise structural member to which the perpendicular frames are fixed.
 On some boats, a deck covers the hull, in part or whole.
 While a ship often has several decks, a boat is unlikely to have more than one.
-Above the deck are often lifelines connected to stanchions, bulwarks perhaps topped by gunnels, or some combination of the two.
+Above the deck are often lifelines connected to stanchions, bulwarks, perhaps topped by gunnels, or some combination of the two.
 A cabin may protrude above the deck forward, aft, along the centerline, or cover much of the length of the boat.
 Vertical structures dividing the internal spaces are known as bulkheads.

 The forward end of a boat is called the bow, the aft end the stern.
 Facing forward the right side is referred to as starboard and the left side as port.